fact-benchmark/factbenchmark/how.md

 ## Introduction

+FactBenchmark allows researchers in the field to share check-worthy claims, make evaluations of their veracity and be scored as to their timeliness and accuracy.

 We use a bayesian model to jointly evaluate the truth of claims and (at the same time) the skill of the agents evaluating the claim.
-As explained on the <a href="/model">model</a> page, jointly modeling these two latent variables allows a principled approach to the problem of assigning reputation and truth - as inspired by papers such as <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers</a>.
+As explained on the <a href="/model">model</a> page, jointly modeling these two latent variables allows a principled approach to the problem of assigning reputation vs truth.
+A well known paper that uses a similar approach is <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers</a>.

-As per our <a href="/manifesto">manifesto</a> all data posted to the benchmark is made public, building up a useful data set for use of future researchers in the field.
+As per our <a href="/manifesto">manifesto</a> all data posted to the benchmark is made public, building up a useful dataset for current and future researchers in the field.

 ### Our contribution